reekta92/pinstar/README.md

 A terminal-based diagram editor for **Obsidian Canvas**, **Mermaid**, **Graphviz DOT**, and **PlantUML** files.
 Built with Rust and the Ratatui framework.

 ## Disclaimer
 `pinstar` is a sub-project of [clin-rs](https://github.com/reekta92/clin-rs).
 Separated for standalone use/testing.
+The project evolves as a module inside the `clin-rs` project **for now** in the future once it's matured enough both versions will be merged and unified together so any future updates inside one or other will be available on each other.
+Until then the project is in semi-maintanence mode.
+Reported bugs or features will be looked into for implementation.

+**If you want to have newest features/changes about this project check out clin-rs.
+Note that flowchart support does not exists in clin-rs though, for now.**

 ## Usage
 ```bash